Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Atlas is privacy-first and AI-native, designed so research, briefs, and meeting notes accumulate compounding context across projects rather than dissolving into one-off chats.
 Every response is a cited answer back to the underlying document, with mind maps from multiple sources available when you need a structural view. $20/mo Pro.
 Get started.

-The Apple Notes vs OneNote question is rarely either/or; it is platform fork.
-Apple-only users pick Apple Notes by default; Microsoft 365 users pick OneNote by default.
+The Apple Notes vs OneNote question is rarely either/or.
+It is a platform fork.
+Apple-only users tend to pick Apple Notes by default, while Microsoft 365 users tend to pick OneNote by default.
 The interesting question is who should override the default.
 This guide tests both and tells you when to switch.
 For a wider scan of alternatives, see our OneNote alternatives roundup and the Apple Notes alternatives guide.

 How We Tested